Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ## INPUTS
 ### System.Collections.Hashtable
-An Adaptive Card object created using New-AMCard and populated with elements.
+An Adaptive Card object created using `New-AMCard` and populated with elements.

 ## OUTPUTS
 ### System.String or System.Collections.Hashtable
+- Returns HTML content as a string when `-CreateGraphParams` is not specified.
-Returns either HTML content (default) or a complete Graph API parameters object (with -CreateGraphParams).
+- Returns a Microsoft Graph API parameters object when `-CreateGraphParams` is specified.

 ## NOTES
-This function creates HTML that embeds an Adaptive Card for use with Microsoft Graph API or other email systems.
+- This function creates HTML that embeds an Adaptive Card for use with Microsoft Graph API or other email systems.
-For the Adaptive Card to render correctly, the recipient must be using Outlook.
+- For the Adaptive Card to render correctly, the recipient must be using Outlook (desktop, web, or mobile).

-Adaptive Cards in emails are rendered by Outlook clients (desktop, web, and mobile).
-Other email clients will display the fallback text instead.
+- Other email clients will display the fallback text instead of the Adaptive Card.

-When using with Microsoft Graph API, you will need appropriate authentication and permissions:
+- When using Microsoft Graph API, ensure you have the appropriate permissions:
-- Mail.Send permission for sending from your own mailbox
+  - `Mail.Send` for sending from your own mailbox.
-- Mail.Send.Shared for sending from a shared or delegated mailbox
+  - `Mail.Send.Shared` for sending from a shared or delegated mailbox.

 ## RELATED LINKS
 - [https://docs.microsoft.com/en-us/outlook/actionable-messages/